umbraco/UmbracoDocs/11/umbraco-cms/tutorials/add-azure-active-directory-authentication.md

 ---
 description: >-
-  Learn how to use Azure Active Directory credentials to login to Umbraco either as a user or a member.
+  Learn how to use Azure Active Directory credentials to login to Umbraco as a member.
 ---

 # Add Azure Active Directory authentication (Members)

-This tutorial takes you through configuring Azure Active Directory (Azure AD) with Umbraco backoffice users and frontend members.
+This tutorial takes you through configuring Azure Active Directory (Azure AD) for the member login on your Umbraco CMS website.

 {% hint style="warning" %}
 Azure AD conflicts with Umbraco ID which is the main authentication method used on all Umbraco Cloud projects.